CAPITAL ONE · AUTHENTICATION

 REFLECTION

 The style didn't arrive fully formed.
 We explored flat, linear, and 3D before landing on isometric.
-The card tapping the device went through 3–4 rounds of revision on its own — then multiple rounds focused exclusively on color and style.
-That's before a single frame was animated.
+The card tapping the device went through 3–4 rounds of revision on its own, then multiple rounds focused only on color and style.

 What that process produced was a visual language with a clear foundation: hands, card, device, bright colors on an isometric grid.
 Every subsequent illustration was built on that foundation.
 When you define the rules that carefully upfront, the system scales without losing coherence.